-In July, the LSU Center for Energy Studies reported that heavy industry is responsible for 61% of Louisiana’s total emissions, and most of that comes from just 20 petrochemical facilities.
-Those are owned by familiar companies: ExxonMobil, Shell, Marathon Petroleum, Citgo, Dow Chemical, Valero and Phillips 66.
+In July, the LSU Center for Energy Studies reported that heavy industry is responsible for about two-thirds of Louisiana’s total carbon emissions, and nearly half of that comes from just 20 petrochemical facilities.
+Those are owned by familiar companies: CF Industries, ExxonMobil, Shell, Marathon Petroleum, Citgo, Dow Chemical, Valero and Phillips 66.

 In light of that data, some task force members said the only way to meet the governor’s goal of net zero emissions by 2050 is to reduce the state’s industrial footprint.
 In other words, those 20 facilities either need to reduce their operations or find much cleaner ways of operating.

 Professor David Dismukes, the LSU Center for Energy’s executive director, said he knows of no ways to meet the zero emissions goal without reducing the state’s industrial carbon footprint.

 But Louisiana politicians have long resisted tightening regulations on the petrochemical industry.
 The sector is backed by some of the state’s most powerful lobby groups, and the top 20 facilities listed in the LSU report collectively employ thousands of workers.